dotnet/arcade/Documentation/TeamProcess/One-Pagers/dumps-2.0-arcade-6948.md

 1. We can analyze dumps and extract exceptions out of it, to debug system dumps easily.

 ## Implementation:
+1. Without VS-test runner: In this process after the work item completes we run a some commands to create dump, upload and clean up the dump folder.
+This does not include integration with any VS-test runner.

-1. Currently after helix work item is completed, we kill the process.
+Currently after helix work item is completed, we kill the process.
 Just before we kill the process we do the following
 * If the workitem is hung or taking a long time to complete then we create a dump.
 * Zip the dumps and upload it to azure storage.